Equilibrium States for Piecewise Weakly Convex Interval Maps: Spectral Decomposition of the operator .

 \section{Spectral Decomposition of the operator $\overline{F}_{s}$.}

 In this section, we study the space of $\overline{F_s}$-invariant functions.
-For the remainder of the document, we assume that $T$ satisfies hypothesis of Theorem \ref{PrincipalThmChap52}. \begin{definition} We say that a function $f:[a,b]\rightarrow \R$ has \textit{bounded variation} on $[a,b]$ if there exists $M>0$ such that for any finite set $\{x_0, x_1, \dots, x_n\} \subset [a,b]$, the following inequality holds
+For the remainder of the paper, we assume that $T$ satisfies the hypotheses of Theorem \ref{PrincipalThmChap52}. \begin{definition} We say that a function $f:[a,b]\rightarrow \R$ has \textit{bounded variation} on $[a,b]$ if there exists $M>0$ such that for any finite set $\{x_0, x_1, \dots, x_n\} \subset [a,b]$, the following inequality holds

 The \textit{variation} of $f$ on $[a,b]$ is defined by

 \end{definition} \begin{proposition}\cite[Theorem 2.3.1.]{BG} If $f$ has bounded variation on $[a,b]$, then for all $x\in [a,b]$

 Furthermore, for any probability measure $\mu$ and for all $x \in [0,1]$, we have